 All Cañada College students are provided with the opportunity to receive counseling, advising and other educational planning services.
-In the 2014-15 academic year, approximately 24,000 student visits (duplicated) were made to counseling and/or advising services.
+In the 2014 calendar year, approximately 27,000 student visits (duplicated) were made to counseling and/or advising services.
 Specifically, we target our counseling, advising and educational planning services to students who have declared an educational goal of earning a certificate, an Associate's Degree (including ADT) and/or transferring to a four-year institution.